Miche11eU/PET-Image-Denoising-Using-3D-Diffusion-Model/README.md

 - `-n`: Number of GPUs to utilize for parallel processing.
 - `--save_dir`: Path to the directory where you want to save the denoised images.

+## Evaluation

+To quantitatively assess the denoising performance, we provide an evaluation script located at `./evaluation/get_ssim_psnr.py`.
+This script computes **SSIM** and **PSNR** between the denoised PET images and the ground-truth normal-dose PET.

 ## License

 - The **code** in this repository is licensed under the **MIT License**.